 A man is not a believer who fills his stomach while his neighbor is hungry.
 (Authenticated by Al-Albani)

-Many different traditions about being kind and loving neighbors.
+There are many different traditions about being kind and loving neighbors.

 And Muslims scholars even tried to define parameters like seven houses down… but the point is that Islam teaches us to be an outstanding citizen.
-You’re taught to love your neighbors well, treat them well, and help them.
+You’re taught to love your neighbors, treat them well, and help them.
 And it’s not a PR campaign, you’re not doing this to show that you’re a decent human being; you’re doing this because you’re a decent human being, you’re a Muslim because your faith teaches you this.

 It reminds me of Jesus when someone asked the question: